Raoul1808/SpeenChroma/README.md

    - Can be set to specific notes
    - Variable speed

+# Building
+ Building instructions are on this wiki page: https://github.com/Raoul1808/SpeenChroma/wiki/Building-the-mod

 # Roadmap
  - [ ] Add more settings
  - [X] Dedicated Settings file